JanHerca/urantiapedia/output/wikijs/en/article/The_Crucifixion_Why.md

 The change that appears to be necessary is one that will mold what is now a loose collection of book-centered individuals into becoming a unified, service-orientated movement of genuine Jesus-followers intent on living their lives as Jesus lived his—and, in doing so, becoming the catalyst to induce others to go and do likewise.

-> “Do you not comprehend that God dwells within you, that he has become what you are that he may make you what he is.” ([UB 148:6.10](/en/The_Urantia_Book/148#p6_10))
+> “Do you not comprehend that God dwells within you, that he has become what you are that he may make you what he is.” (<a id="a75_120"></a>[UB 148:6.10](/en/The_Urantia_Book/148#p6_10))

 > If you were to destroy in mankind, the belief in immortality, not only love but every living force maintaining the life of the world would at once dry up.
 > _Dostoevsky_

 > **All Urantia is waiting**
 >
 > for the proclamation of the ennobling message of Michael, unencumbered by the accumulated doctrines and dogmas of nineteen centuries of contact with the religions of evolutionary origin.
-The hour is striking for presenting to Buddhism, to Christianity, to Hinduism, even to the peoples of all faiths; not the gospel about Jesus, but the living, spiritual reality of the gospel of Jesus. ([UB 94:12.7](/en/The_Urantia_Book/94#p12_7))
+The hour is striking for presenting to Buddhism, to Christianity, to Hinduism, even to the peoples of all faiths; not the gospel about Jesus, but the living, spiritual reality of the gospel of Jesus. (<a id="a82_390"></a>[UB 94:12.7](/en/The_Urantia_Book/94#p12_7))

 ## External links